tgdwyer/tgdwyer.github.io/_chapters/haskell4.md

 ```

 ---------

-### Exercise
+### Exercises

-* What would be the definition of sequenceA over a list? (without using traverse)
+- What would be the definition of sequenceA over a list? (without using traverse)
-* Can you make the `Maybe` data type an instance of traversable?
+- Can you make the `Maybe` data type an instance of traversable?

 ----------

 ## Bringing it all together!